 And here’s the same chart, limited to 18-24-year-olds:

 The chart clearly shows a decline in traditional TV viewership among this demographic, coupled with a rise in monthly minutes spent watching online and mobile video.
-But it looks like it may be a while (if ever) before online video overtakes traditional TV.
+But it looks like it may be a while before online video seriously challenges traditional TV.